ThibaultDucray/Roland-GP8-TouchOSC-Layout/README.md

 # What you need
 - A Roland GP-8
+- TouchOSC installed on a device
-- A MIDI card connected to your device
+- A MIDI card connected to your device and to the GP-8

 # Other files
 I also gave you the main code section writen in LUA. not interested for users.